 About Oldham County

-Included amongst the notable people hailing from Oldham County are ROB MORRIS, renowned Masonic founder of the Order of the Eastern Star; ANNIE FELLOWS JOHNSTON, author of “The Little Colonel” series of books; and DAVID WARK GRIFFITH, who gained fame as a pioneer motion picture director.
-One of his best known works was the film drama of the Civil War era entitled “The Birth of the Nation”.
+Included amongst the notable people hailing from Oldham County are ROB MORRIS, renowned Masonic founder of the Order of the Eastern Star; ANNIE FELLOWS JOHNSTON, author of “The Little Colonel” series of books; and DAVID WARK GRIFFITH, who gained fame as a pioneer motion-picture director.
+One of his best-known works was the film drama of the Civil War-era entitled “The Birth of the Nation”.

 LAGRANGE, KENTUCKY – Some folks ask which came first – the railroad or LaGrange?
-Well, not many places have an active railroad running down its main street, but LaGrange, Oldham’s county seat, was built around the railroad when it was founded in the early 1800’s.
-The historic commercial, governmental and institutional buildings that are centered along the railroad track provide evidence of LaGrange’s heritage as a railroad town.
+Well, not many places have an active railroad running down its main street, but LaGrange, Oldham’s county seat, was built around the railroad when it was founded in the early 1800s.
+The historic commercial, governmental and institutional buildings that are centered along the railroad tracks provide evidence of LaGrange’s heritage as a railroad town.
 LaGrange is a fourth class city with a population of approximately 4,000.
 It has a mayor and an eight-member city council.